-I can’t believe it’s been a month since I ran my first marathon.
+I can’t believe it’s been a month since I ran my first marathon, the Rock n Roll Savannah Marathon.
 Since then, I’ve had ample time to think about what worked and what didn’t work, the lessons I’ve learned and what I’ll do differently for my next one.

 You need some sort of structure and routine, whether it be running 3 days a week and one long run, or running 5 days a week.
 Ed made a rough one for me, and then I sort of combined it with some others that I found online.